 Start with any of the five 1-day Imbabura tours, exploring with your private driver and guide, plus an independent stay at one of the lovely local haciendas that evening (while your driver and guide return to Quito).
 Enjoy a free second day in the area to spend any way you wish – hiking, biking, horseback riding, shopping, returning to a favorite village by taxi, or just relaxing at the hacienda.
 Late afternoon on the second day a car and driver will transfer you directly back to Quito.
 Includes overnight accommodations, lunch, and breakfast (dinner, as well as lunch on the second day, not included).

 Hacienda Cusin • Totally renovated in recent years, this wonderfully atmospheric hacienda’s main buildings date from the early 1600’s.
 Many of the guest rooms, suites and garden cottages have fireplaces, and all have private baths.
 The grounds are beautiful (nicer than many botanical gardens) and the food always gets rave reviews.
 Enjoy the working flavor of the hacienda by hiring a cowboy and horses to explore the surrounding hills (bikes are also available).
-Lago San Pablo is a short walk away.
+The village of Lago San Pablo is a short walk away.

 La Mirage Garden Hotel & Spa • This former hacienda is today an deluxe boutique hotel featuring 23 rooms and suites, located on the outskirts of Cotacachi.
 The spa is luxurious and the gardens are a sensory delight.
 La Mirage is known for its elegant fusion of traditions, cuisines, décor and services from Ecuador and further afield.
+An easy walk away is the village of Cotacachi.